elsasserlab/minute/README.md

 The `config.yaml` is used to configure everything else.
 Please open the file in an editor, read through the comments and edit as required.

+## Downloading data from the Sequence Read Archive (SRA)

+To use data from SRA that you have not already downloaded, create the `libraries.tsv` file listing your libraries as described above.
+For all samples to be downloaded from the SRA, write a dot (".") in the *barcode* (third) column and put the SRA run accession (starting with SRR, ERR, or DRR) in the *FASTQ base name* (fourth) column.

+The `config.yaml` and `groups.tsv` files are not needed for this step.

+Then run

+    snakemake -s path/to/Snakefile.download

+This will download the files into the `fastq/` directory.

+You can now move, copy or link the downloaded files into a separate folder somewhere for later use.
+The next time they are needed, you can avoid the download and instead use the existing files.

+If you download the data yourself, note that Minute expects file names ending in `_R1.fastq.gz` and `_R2.fastq.gz`.
+Because `fastq-dump` omits creates files named `..._1.fastq.gz` and `..._2.fastq.gz`, they need to be renamed.

 ## Running on SLURM clusters (Uppmax in Sweden)